 Conveniently organized by topic and sub-topic—for quick scanning and reviewing key concepts as they become particularly relevant with each client

 For example, the book's chapter on psychoeducation consists of 12 steps.
 The online module corresponding to this chapter is organized into 12 units, each 10-15 minutes long, which expand upon the book's guidance.

-These short modules make for a quick “refresher course” and easy access to a given topic.
+These short modules make for a quick "refresher course" and easy access to a given sub-topic.

-Moreover, you need not scan an hour-long (or longer) video just to find the section you need right then.
-Suppose that, despite a careful psychoeducational process, your new clients might remain stuck in various aspects of resistance to the diagnosis.
-Simply re-visit Step 9: Implementing Methods for Dealing with Resistance and “Denial.”
+Suppose that, despite a careful psychoeducational process, your new clients remain stuck in various aspects of resistance to the diagnosis.
+Re-visit Step 9: Implementing Methods for Dealing with Resistance and “Denial.”